thunderbird/developer-docs/add-ons/tb68/bootstrapped.md

         }
         this.handleDocument(document);
     },
-    handleDocument: function(document) {
+    handleDocument(document) {
         // Here's where you do what you actually want to do once the window
         // is fully loaded.
 Note that (as per the comment below) you should
         // check to make sure you're working with the right kind of window for
         // your extension, and if not, then just return without doing anything.
     },
-}
+};

 function startup() {
-    // If your extension only needs to run code in one type of window, then you
+    // If your extension only needs to run code in one type of window, then
-    // might wish to specify the window type here instead of `null`.
+    // you might wish to specify the window type here instead of `null`.
     // Alternatively, it might be easier to just check above in
     // `handleDocument` to see if the document has the expected elements, and
-    // if not, then assume it's the wrong type of window and don't do anything. var windows = Services.wm.getEnumerator(null);
+    // if not, then assume it's the wrong type of window and don't do
-    while (windows.hasMoreElements()) {
-        allInOneObserver.handleExistingWindow(windows.getNext());
+    // anything.
+    for (let window of Services.wm.getEnumerator(null)) {
+        allInOneObserver.handleExistingWindow(window);
     }
-    Cc["@mozilla.org/embedcomp/window-watcher;1"].
-        getService(Ci.nsIWindowWatcher).registerNotification(
-            allInOneObserver);
+    Services.ww.registerNotification(allInOneObserver);
 }

 function shutdown() {
-    Cc["@mozilla.org/embedcomp/window-watcher;1"].
-        getService(Ci.nsIWindowWatcher).unregisterNotification(
-            allInOneObserver);
+    Services.ww.unregisterNotification(allInOneObserver);
 }
 ```